jmeisten/VisionProj/SmartHome/README.md

     ML
         Try to create a system for "learning on fly".
-            If feedback on state found save to xml.
+            If feedback on state with high probability found save everythings state to xml.
 Train a model during off hours and reload.
-(Midnight?)
+(Midnight?
+Lights out and in bed?
+Request?)